mobiletoly/kmposable/docs/guides.md

   one-off effects stream (analytics, toasts) separate from navigation outputs.
 In Compose, collect them with `CollectEffects(node) { effect -> /* show snackbar / log */ }` to keep hosts lean and lifecycle-aware.
+- **Result-only subflows** – extend `ResultOnlyNode<STATE, EVENT, RESULT>` when a screen should only return a result (OUTPUT = Nothing).
+Push it with `pushAndAwaitResultOnly` / `launchPushAndAwaitResultOnly` so you don't have to thread the NavFlow's OUT through result-only nodes.

 For scripts specifically, see [NavFlow Scripts]({{ site.baseurl }}/guides/flowscripts/) and the [Cookbook]({{ site.baseurl }}/cookbook/).